 - other personal belongings

 In an effort to find a human food supply.
 Luckily, these elusive pests do not transmit disease, but they can leave red, itchy welts on the skin.
+In the case of an infestation, contact your bed bug control Omaha & Lincoln professionals.

 Tips to homeowners for preventing a pest infestation during the Halloween season: